BellatrixLestrangee/Uplift_Data_Science_Project/README.md

 ### Plan of Action for second Month 15 days till 15 August 2020

-•	Basic Prototyping
-•	Mockup work
-•	Motion Graphics
-•	How to implement the whole idea in Video

 ### Plan of Action for Third Month till 30 August 2020